 EV Activity-Consistent with the policy set forth in New Jersey's EMP, the BPU has supported electrification of the transportation sector.
 EDCs in New Jersey, including PSE&G, are making investments, approved by the BPU for recovery in rates, initially focused on light duty vehicles, such as preparatory work to deliver infrastructure to the EV charging point.
-In June 2021, the BPU issued an initial straw proposal for the establishment of an EV infrastructure ecosystem for medium and heavy duty EVs in New Jersey, and conducted a series of stakeholder meetings to discuss that ecosystem.
+In June 2021, the BPU issued an initial straw proposal for the establishment of an EV infrastructure ecosystem for medium-and heavy-duty EVs in New Jersey, and conducted a series of stakeholder meetings to discuss that ecosystem.
 In December 2022, the BPU issued a revised straw proposal for public comment.
-Although we cannot predict the outcome of the stakeholder process, we anticipate that this effort will result in opportunities for EDCs to target infrastructure investments for the medium and heavy duty EV market.
+Although we cannot predict the outcome of the stakeholder process, we anticipate that this effort will result in opportunities for EDCs to target infrastructure investments for the medium-and heavy-duty EV market.

 Grid Modernization-In October 2021, the BPU commenced a stakeholder proceeding to develop and implement a systemic Grid Modernization plan in accordance with strategies outlined in the New Jersey EMP.
-The BPU retained a consultant that gathered detailed and comprehensive information from the State's EDCs, including PSE&G, regarding resource issues and policy changes needed to interconnect the clean energy capacity required under state policy.
+The BPU retained a consultant that gathered detailed and comprehensive information from New Jersey's EDCs, including PSE&G, regarding resource issues and policy changes needed to interconnect the clean energy capacity required under state policy.
 In June 2022, the BPU's consultant issued a draft report with its findings and recommendations to update the BPU's interconnection regulations and processes.
+The BPU is currently considering revising its interconnection rules to speed up the interconnection of renewable resources to the distribution grid.
 We cannot predict the impact on our business or results of operations from this Grid Modernization plan or any laws, rules or regulations promulgated as a result thereof, particularly as they may relate to PSE&G's electric distribution assets.